rahulaher1996/Terraform/README.md

-# Terraform
-Sample terraform codes
+This repository contains the code for Terraform